For ACT Students

 A birth weight of 2500 grams is more common for babies born one month early.

-This makes sense because babies gain weight during gestation, and babies born one month early had less time to gain weight.
+This makes sense because babies gain weight during gestation, and babies born one month early had

 (23.)